openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     Don't forget to consider which satellites and scenes you would like to include (all or some).

-Your preview should include imagery data across your entire area of interest.
+Your preview should include imagery data across your entire AOI.
 This is important for your classification.
 Try also to get a cloud-free mosaic, as this makes your classification easier.

 Name your mosaic for easy retrieval.
 Try **Module2_Amazon**.

-When you're satisfied with your mosaic, **Retrieve** it to Google Earth Engine.
-Be sure to include the red, green, blue, nir, swir1, and swir2 layers.
-You may choose to add greenness, etc. layers as well.
+When you're satisfied with your mosaic, retrieve it to GEE.
+Be sure to include the **red, green, blue, nir, swir1, and swir2** layers.
+You may choose to add other layers (e.g. greenness) as well.

-Finding your Earth Engine Asset
+Finding your GEE asset
-"""""""""""""""""""""""""""""""
+""""""""""""""""""""""

-For future exercises, you may need to know how to find your Earth Engine Asset.
+For future exercises, you may need to know how to find your GEE asset.

-1. Go to https://code.earthengine.google.com/ and sign in.
+1. Go to https://code.earthengine.google.com and sign in.
 2. Select the **Assets** tab in the leftmost column.
 3. Under **Assets,** look for the name of the mosaic you just exported.
 4. Select the mosaic name.
-5. A popup window will appear with information about your mosaic.
+5. A pop-up window will appear with information about your mosaic.
-6. Select the two overlapping box icon to copy your asset's location.
+6. Select the two overlapping boxes icon to copy your asset's location.

 .. figure:: ../_images/workflows/area_estimation/mosaic_information.png
-    :alt: Your mosaic's information pane.
+    :alt: Your mosaic's information pane
     :align: center

 .. _Section 2.3: